massalabs/massa-docs/technical-doc/grpc.rst

 **Step 4: Generate gRPC client in TypeScript**

-1. Open a command prompt or terminal window and navigate to the ``massa-proto`` folder.
-2. Run the following command to generate the gRPC clients:
+1. Run the following command to generate the gRPC clients:

 .. code-block:: yaml

     buf generate

-This will generate the gRPC client in a new ``gen/ts`` folder in the ``massa-proto`` folder.
+This will generate the gRPC client in a new ``gen/ts`` folder.

 .. note::